ddean4040/Networks-for-WordPress/readme.txt

 * Fixed: a typo that left network-dependent blog options behind when moving blogs - thanks, edmeister

 = 1.0.1 =
-* Fixed an issue with the link to Network backends for versions before 3.1 - thanks, RavaH
+* Fixed an issue with the link to Network backends for versions before 3.1 - thanks, RavanH

 = 1.0 =
 * Initial release

 == Upgrade Notice ==

+= 1.1.5 =
+* Updates to support native upload handling in WP 3.5+ -- see Installation and FAQ for important details!

 = 1.1.4 =
 * Debug fixes, new translation, and trigger rewrite rules rebuild when moving a site